cupcake-recipes.com

 Ingredients

-• Butter: Unsalted butter is best so we can control the sodium.
-If you only have salted butter, just cut the extra salt in the recipe down to a quarter teaspoon.
+• Butter: Unsalted butter is best so you can control the sodium, but if you only have salted, just omit the extra pinch of salt later in the recipe.

-• Salt: Just a half teaspoon to balance the sweetness.
+• Salt: Just a tiny pinch to balance all the sweetness and enhance the flavors.

 Step-by-Step Instructions